 Bat Man and Bat Woman Come to Holden

-Saturday, March 14, 11AM at the Holden Senior Center.
+Saturday, April 11 at 11AM at the Holden Senior Center.

 Our “Bat Man” is Dr. Jonathan Reichard, a New England research specialist of that tiniest of mammals--the bat.
 He holds a PhD in biology and is on the staff of the U. S. Fish and Wildlife Service in Hadley, MA.
 Our “Bat Woman” is Dr. Christina Kocer, the Director of the Northeast Region of the US Fish and Wildlife Service, who will join in with her expertise.